 - The middle 50th percentile is the range from the 25th percentile to the 75th.

 - If your numbers are below the 25th percentile for a school, your chances of getting in are not good.

 - If your numbers are above the 75th percentile, your chances are very good.

 - If your LSAT and GPA place you in the middle 50th percentile, you have a reasonable chance of getting in.

-- You can find a discussion of this topic here.
+- You can find a discussion of this topic here, here, and here.

-The following are examples from D.C. area schools for the year 2018-19:
+The following are examples from D.C. area schools for 2020:

 George Mason University Antonin Scalia Law School

 - 50th percentile LSAT – 164.
 The 25th to 75th percentile range is 157-165.